eesmer/DebianDC/Documentation/decisions/0003-report-viewer-decision.md

 - Not suitable for long reports requiring scrolling
 - Insufficient for tables, sectioning, and complex report structures
 - Struggles to meet enterprise reporting requirements

+For these reasons, the markup approach was considered suitable only for short messages and was not selected for report viewing.